petermp79/coding-challenges/README.md

 People who were graduating from school prior to 2010, like I am, may find coding tests as their career killer, as they were trained not to memorize, but to be able to perform research on demand and to innovate.

-I think the coding challenge culture initially applied by big tech companies for recruiting students graduates from University, which I think makes complete sense as students spends day-in and day-out to do tests or practice coding tests as part of their education.
+I think the coding challenge culture initially applied by big tech companies for recruiting graduates from University, which I think makes complete sense as students spends day-in and day-out to do tests or practice coding tests as part of their education.
 Also, they have no work experience for discussing in the interview.
 However, it does not make any senses to challenge people who has a long line of experience in the career to with